In 1954, G H S Wood was the Conservator of Forests of the British Crown Colony of North Borneo, now Sabah, a state in Malaysia.

 Lumu Lumu is the local name for the Kiau Gap, the view point on the dividing ridge on Kinabalu between west and east Sabah.

-It is astounding that these botanists did not collect F. endospermifolia which is now one of the most common and obvious figs in the montane forest surrounding Kinabalu Park HQ.
+It is astounding that these early botanists did not manage to collect F. endospermifolia which is now one of the most common and obvious figs in the montane forest surrounding Kinabalu Park HQ.
+The explanation for the absence is most likely that Ficus endospermifolia is adapted to montane secondary forest which was very rare on Kinabalu before the Summit trail to Kinabalu was opened up after 1950.

 TYPE endospermifolia SING - Copy.jpg